-Student Makeup and Clothing Policy
+Student Dress Policy

-Students wearing excessive amounts of make-up will be asked to remove it.
-Students are NOT permitted to bring any make-up (lipstick, eye shadow, perfume, hair spray, cologne, etc.) to school, or wear excessive amounts of perfume or cologne.
-Students are not permitted to wear clothing that is distracting to others.
-Clothing which has inappropriate 'graphics' and/or 'wording' is not allowed.
-Parents will be informed of the situation and the student shall be sent home and must change into 'acceptable' clothing before returning to school.
+"Student dress" refers to all the ways a student may express themselves, including, but not limited to clothing, hairstyle, makeup, jewelry and accessories.
+Students are not permitted to wear excessive amounts of make-up (lipstick, eye shadow, perfume, hair spray, cologne, etc.).
+Students are not permitted to wear clothing that is distracting to others, this includes any with inappropriate 'graphics' and/or 'wording'.
+Parents will be informed of the situation and the student will be expected to change, this may including being sent home to do so, and returning in "appropriate" attire.

-Bicycles, Skateboard, Rollerblades, Scooters Policy
+Bicycles, Skateboards, Rollerblades, Scooters Policy